What is Adenomyosis?

 In my research to date, I have established there appears to be a strong link with over production of estrogen.
 This is an area which I am eager to investigate further and am currently working on personally omitting certain types of plastics from of all places - the fridge, since scientists are concerned that even at low levels, these can leach estrogen mimicking chemicals into beverage bottles and food containers.
 The consensus is that they may work together with the body’s own estrogen to increase the risk of breast cancer and other estrogen dependant conditions, of which adenomyosis is one.
 My thought process is, estrogen is essential if it can be produced naturally for a healthy body, however any excess cannot be a good thing?

 Because many women who have adenomyosis may have other conditions, it is difficult to tell precisely what role adenomyosis may play in fertility problems.
-However, some studies have shown that adenomyosis may contribute to infertility.
-More research is needed into this area, and if you are currently aware of any work currently being carried out in this arena, we would be very interested to learn more.
+However, studies have shown that adenomyosis may contribute to infertility and more generally, as the uterus becomes larger is it less likely to be able to accommodate for growth and stretch as easily.
+More research is needed into this area, and if you are currently aware of any work currently being carried out in this arena, we would all be very interested to learn more.